-ENGL 356 - Writing the Empire: An Introduction to 19th Century Literature

-In this course we will acquaint ourselves with the major genres and authors of the Victorian period.
-Through a chronological study of the literature, we will look at the ways writing during this era is shaped by social and political factors: the poverty and stress of the early industrial years, the excitement and promise of the mid-century, and the disillusionment of the later period.
+ENGL 356 - Writing the Empire: An Introduction to 19th Century Literature and stress of the early industrial years, the excitement and promise of the mid-century, and the disillusionment of the later period.
 We will monitor the ways in which the various literary forms reflect in their stylistics the philosophical and theological concerns of 19th-Century British Imperialism.